jake-at-work/geode-ssl-how-to/README.md

 Email Address []:
 ```

-Use oure intermediate CA to create a certificate that will work for both server and client authentication.
-Because locators act as peers in the distributed system they act as both client and server in terms of SSL/TLS.
+Use the intermediate CA to create a certificate that will work for both server and client authentication.
+Because locators act as peers in the distributed system they are as both client and server in terms of SSL/TLS.
 To do this we use the `server_client_cert` extenstion we defined in the `intermediate/openssl.cnf` file.
 ```
 # cd /root/ca
 # openssl ca -config intermediate/openssl.cnf \